bitfunk/gradle-plugins/README.md

 #### Tool

+- [Composite Delegator] - a plugin that delegates gradle tasks execution to included builds
-- [Publish] - a publish plugin for maven dependencies
+- [Publish] - a publish plugin for maven publications
 - [Versioning] - a versioning plugin using git tags

 #### Plugin development